chicio/chicio.github.io/_posts/2017-09-11-clean-code-meaningful-names.md

 };
 ```

 Whoaaah!!
 I mean, the code now seems self explained.
 Each instruction appears more clear in its intents.
 Each class, struct and method doesn't need any additional comment/documentation.
 I think it's really amazing how some changes to the names could improve the quality of a piece of code dramatically like in our case.
 We're done with names :relieved:.
+You can find the complete example [here](https://drive.google.com/open?id=0Bx4GYUTmBfaJNE13MzNDb1Z5bk0 "Renaming clean code example")
 I hope that this article will convice you that the names you choose define
 how much you code is "beautiful" in terms of readability and also, more import, maintainability.
 Quoting what [Grady Booch](https://en.wikipedia.org/wiki/Grady_Booch "Grady Booch") said about clean code:

 >Clean Code reads like a well-written prose.